JohnAL95/JohnAL95/README.md

 ### Hi there, I'm Joao, a full stack developer based in Barcelona

-🔭 currently working on SwellByte, a surf forecast app that leverages data from multiple weather forecast models to provide the most accurate forecasts
+🔭 currently working on SwellByte, a surf forecast app that leverages data from multiple weather forecast models in order to provide the most accurate forecasts

 🌱 currently learning Spring Boot